Rigid but not infinitesimally rigid compact complex manifolds: Abstract

 \section{Abstract}

-In this paper the authors give an infinite series of rigid compact complex manifolds for each dimension $d \geq 2$ which are not infinitesimally rigid, hence giving a complete answer to a problem of Morrow and Kodaira stated in the famous book {\em Complex manifolds}.
+The aim of this paper is to give for each dimension $d \geq 2$ an infinite series of rigid compact complex manifolds which are not infinitesimally rigid, hence to give an exhaustive answer to a problem of Morrow and Kodaira stated in the famous book {\em Complex manifolds}.

 \addtocontents{toc}{ }